Capital Lease

 Cons:

 - Risk of obsolescence.
-There is a risk that the lessee will be stuck with obsolete assets during the time of the lease.
+There is a risk the lessee will be stuck with obsolete assets during the lease.

 - Maintenance responsibilities.
-The lessee has to bear all repair and maintenance costs of the asset during the period of the lease.
+The lessee must bear all asset repair and maintenance costs during the lease period.

 Accounting treatment of capital lease